facebook/react-native-website/docs/new-architecture-library-ios.md

 <NewArchitectureWarning/>

-You have defined the JavaScript specs for your native modules as part of the [prerequisites](new-architecture-library-intro) and you are now ready to migrate your library to the New Architecture.
+You have defined the JavaScript specs for your native modules as part of the [prerequisites](new-architecture-library-intro), and you are now ready to migrate your library to the New Architecture.
 Here are the steps you can follow to accomplish this.

 ## 1. Updating your Podspec for the New Architecture